WHAT: You will be riding in (or even driving) our restored Fairmont Hy-Rail maintenance vehicle out on the NNRY mainline.

 You and your party will be escorted by one of our staff members on this experience.
 You will be the only participants on this experience.

-We are back in operation and we're following the Nevada State Guidelines for Museums.
+We are back in operation and following the Nevada State Guidelines for Museums.

 As with most things in life, it started with a simple comment.
 “Hey that’s a cool 1956 Pontiac Chieftain Station Wagon.”